-- Successful completion of any approved litigation track: Administrative Practice, Business Litigation, Criminal Law Practice, Family Law Practice, General Civil Litigation, Intellectual Property Litigation, or Personal Injury Litigation. - Selection for and successful completion of the Litigation Capstone: Participation as a team member after completion of Practice Court on a national-level mock trial team (TOC, NCTC, NTC, AAJ, or equivalent). - Completion of at least 5 additional hours (including capstone) from a long list of potential courses which have not already been counted toward the first litigation track. - A GPA of 3.3 in all track courses (including additional hours as required above) will be required for a student to receive the Special Distinction designation.
+- Successful completion of any approved litigation track: Administrative Practice, Business Litigation, Criminal Law Practice, Family Law Practice, General Civil Litigation, Intellectual Property Litigation, Personal Injury Litigation, Public Interest Law. - Selection for and successful completion of the Litigation Capstone: Participation as a team member after completion of Practice Court on a national-level mock trial team (TOC, NCTC, NTC, AAJ, or equivalent). - Completion of at least 3 additional hours (in addition to capstone) from a long list of potential courses which have not already been counted toward the first litigation track. - A GPA of 3.3 in all track courses (including additional hours as required above) will be required for a student to receive the Special Distinction designation.